Ifechi22/Ifechi22/README.md

-- 👋 Hi there.
+- 🙋🏽‍♀️ Hi there
-- 👀 I’m interested in Data Analysis and Business Intelligence analysis
+- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning SQL, Power BI and python
+- 🌱 I’m skilled Excel, SQL, Power BI and python
-- 💞️ I’m looking to collaborate on Big data analysis
+- 💞️ I’m looking to collaborate on data projects
-- 📫 How to reach me
+- 📫 How to reach me utosutonia@gmail.com

 <!---
 Ifechi22/Ifechi22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.